VirgilSecurity/virgil-purekit-php/README.md

 Passw0rd service allows you to protect user's PII (personal data) with a user's `encryptionKey` that is obtained from `EnrollAccount` or `VerifyPassword` functions.
 The `encryptionKey` will be the same for both functions.

-In addition, this key is unique to a particular user and won't be changed even after rotating (updating) the user's `passw0rd record`.
+In addition, this key is unique to a particular user and won't be changed even after rotating (updating) the user's `record`.
 The `encryptionKey` will be updated after user changes own password.

 Here is an example of data encryption/decryption with an `encryptionKey`: